Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Fundamentals of signal processing on graphs

 \section{Fundamentals of signal processing on graphs}

-Signal processing on graphs \cite{shuman2013emerging,sandryhaila2013discrete,ortega2017graph} is a mathematical framework in which the core concepts of harmonic analysis are generalized to functions defined on the vertices of a given arbitrary graph.
-In this section, we introduce the essential aspects and give some additional remarks to the signal processing on graphs framework. \\
+Signal processing on graphs \cite{shuman2013emerging,sandryhaila2013discrete,ortega2017graph} is a mathematical framework in which the core concepts of harmonic analysis are generalized to functions defined on the vertices of a graph.
+In this section, we introduce the essential aspects of the signal processing on graphs framework and give some additional remarks.